|

 A user's local copy of the PSCF repository is normally created by cloning project dmorse/pscfpp from github.com.
 The required git clone command should use use the –recursive option to download and install the contents of two other github repositories into subdirectories as git submodules.
 By default, this operation creates a directory named pscfpp as a subdirectory of the directory from which the git clone command was issued.
 In what follows, we refer to the resulting directory, which contains the contents of the entire PSCF repository, as the PSCF root directory.

 The PSCF root directory can be renamed or moved by the user after it is created.
-If a user does so, however, they must then run or rerun the configure script in order to allow this script to assign new values for some makefile variables that contains absolute paths to the PSCF root directory and some of its subdirectories, as discussed elsewhere.
+If a user does so, however, they must then run (or rerun) the configure script from the new location in order to allow this script to assign new values for some makefile variables that contains absolute paths to the PSCF root directory and some of its subdirectories, as discussed in detail here.

-The names and purposes of all of the top-level subdirectories of the PSCF root directory are given briefly below:
+The names and purposes of all of the top-level subdirectories of the PSCF root directory are listed below:

 |---|---|